 TGbi editor: Apply the following changes to the heading 4.5.4.10a (Enhanced Data Privacy (EDP) enhancements), starting at page 24 line 61.
 Addresses CIDs: #223, #225

-A non-AP MLD supporting CPE frame anonymization can change the MAC address(es) and other fields used in communications by its affiliated STAs during an association. (#881, #304, #771, #297)
+The CPE frame anonymization mechanisms reduce the availability of information about a non-AP MLD (such as the MAC address(es) of its affiliated STAs) during an association. (#223, #881, #304, #771, #297)

-An AP MLD supporting BPE EDP features can reduce the availability of information about itself, such as the MAC address of its affiliated Aps and the ESS to which it belongs, that is revealed to third party observers. (#789, #882) A BPE AP MLD can protect the content of its Beacon frames and only be discoverable by BPE non-AP MLDs that are configured to recognize the BPE AP MLD.
+The BPE frame anonymization mechanisms reduce the availability of information about an AP MLD and its associated non-AP MLDs (such as the MAC address of its affiliated APs, the ESS to which it belongs, and its group addresses) that is revealed to third party observers. (#223, #789, #882) A BPE AP MLD can protect the content of its Beacon frames and only be discoverable by BPE non-AP MLDs that are configured to recognize the BPE AP MLD.
 A BPE EDP AP MLD and its associated non-AP MLDs can change their OTA MAC addresses and other trackable fields for both unicast and group transmissions. (#11, #382, #385, #387, #388, #389, #787, #789, #904, #297)

 NOTE—EDP features might be generally described with MLO terminology, but separate descriptions are provided for individual features to explain when the behavior(#Ed) of MLO and non-MLO devices will differ.(#788)

+A third party can also determine the long-term presence of a person by exploiting other unencrypted fields and elements that contain static or predictable values that are not assigned to the transmitter or receiver.
+For example, the SA (or DA respectively), when present, provides the MAC address of the source (or destination respectively) of the frame when the source is distinct from the transmitter (or the destination is distinct from the receiver respectively).
+These MAC addresses can remain unchanged for a relatively long time or might never change.
+If SA and/or DA are not encrypted, the frequencies of SA and/or DA might be used to profile the transmitter and/or receiver.
+FA transmits MSDUs in A-MSDUs to mitigate such profiling. (#225)

 TGbi editor: The following changes to 10.71.1 (Introduction).